-- 5. [REDACTED]

-- 6. [REDACTED]

-- 7. Assuming an annual operating limit at full load of [REDACTED] hours for the new boilers, and the netting with LP Boiler emissions for the average of the [REDACTED] emission statements, the net emissions do not exceed the PSD threshold for PM10.
+- 5. The existing 356 ft. stack at the Annex boilerhouse would exhaust all Option 3A boilers.
+The stack height is less than the Good Engineering Practice height. - 6.
+[REDACTED] - 7.
+Assuming a restricted annual operating limit at full load of [REDACTED] hours for Boiler 100 / two new package boilers, and the netting with LP Boiler emissions for the average of the [REDACTED] emission statements, the net emissions exceed the PSD threshold for PM10.
+For unrestricted annual operation, CO and PM10 for PSD and PM2.5 (LSD and ULSD) and VOC for NNSR may exceed the applicable thresholds. - 8.
 [REDACTED]

-- 8. [REDACTED]

-9. There is significant development within 2 kilometers of the HA Station that has resulted in the proliferation of high rise residential and commercial buildings.
+- 9. There is significant development within 2 kilometers of the HA Station that has resulted in the proliferation of high rise residential and commercial buildings.
 These buildings include newly constructed, under construction and planned.
 Impacts caused by emissions from the new boilers at any ambient air receptor locations on buildings within 2 kilometers must be modeled in accordance with NYSDEC guidance.
-Buildings that are constructed and inhabited prior to an air permit issuance by NYSDEC may need to be included in the modeling.

-- 10. The HA Station is located within an Environmental Justice community as defined by an area encompassed by a 1-mile radius from the center of the site.
+Buildings that are constructed and inhabited prior to an air permit issuance by NYSDEC may need to be included in the modeling. - 10.
+The HA Station is located within an Environmental Justice community as defined by an area encompassed by a 1-mile radius from the center of the site.
 This will trigger some additional evaluations and an enhanced public outreach program. - 11.
-Based on the limited noise design information available, the preliminary noise evaluation predicted sound levels to be within the applicable 45-dBA limit at the closest residences. - 12.
-The Option 2 new boiler project would likely be considered a significant project under the SEQR process as administered by NYC (CEQR).
-As such, an Environmental Impact Statement would be required along with all the intermediate steps discussed in section 6.5. - 13.
-No additional water withdrawal from the East River is anticipated, however, the potential for a change in City water allocation needs to be determined. - 14.
+Based on the limited noise design information available, the preliminary noise evaluation predicted sound levels to exceed the applicable 45-dBA limit at the closest residential areas.
+The dump condenser is the noise source that requires an engineering design modification or noise mitigation to meet the NYC noise code. - 12.
+The Option 3A Boiler 100 upgrade / new boiler project would likely be considered a significant project under the SEQR process as administered by NYC (CEQR).
+As such, an Environmental Impact Statement would be required along with all the intermediate steps discussed in section 7.6. - 13.
+No additional water withdrawal from the East River is anticipated, however, the potential for a change in City water allocation will need to be determined. - 14.
 Disposal costs for soil excavated in association with the new boilerhouse range from [REDACTED] to [REDACTED] depending on the soil classification (hazardous or non-hazardous) and quantity removed. - 15.
 A USACE permit may be needed if any repair, replacement or reinforcement of the pier / bulkhead is needed to deliver project components to the site.
 Whether a NWP or individual permit is needed will be determined when the details of any shoreline improvements are available. - 16.
-Modifications of the HA Station Title V air permit and SPDES permit for the HA Station discharge will be required. - 17.
-The total timeframe estimated from initiation of the permitting effort to the issuance of all permits / approvals needed for construction is projected to take up to 24 months. - 18.
-The following items that require discussion with NYDEC prior to the Option 2 project moving forward are:
+Modifications of the HA Station Title V air permit and SPDES permit for the HA Station will be required. - 17.
+The total timeframe estimated from initiation of the permitting effort to the issuance of all permits / approvals needed for construction is approximately 24 months. - 18.
+The following items that require discussion with NYSDEC prior to the Option 3A moving forward are: - [REDACTED]